 Star Trek: Its Continuing Mission

 The show remained incredibly popular in syndication on 150 American and over 60 international TV stations for years.
 Nineteen years after the original show was canceled, it spawned another TV series, “Star Trek: The Next Generation.”
 Then there was “Star Trek: Deep Space Nine,” later “Star Trek: Voyager,” and eventually a kind of prequel, “Enterprise.”

 There are Trekkies, Trekkers, Trekkists, and Trek junkies.
-I belong to the later.
-I’ve personally seen or met all of the cast of “Star Trek Classic” (The Original Show,) and about half of the cast of “Star Trek: The Next Generation.”
+I belong to the latter.
+I’ve personally seen or met all of the cast of “Star Trek Classic” (The Original Show) and about half of the cast of “Star Trek: The Next Generation.”